truongnguyenit93/blog_vu/src/wp-content/plugins/w3-total-cache/readme.txt

 * Caching of objects in memory or on disk
 * Caching of fragments in memory or on disk
 * Caching methods include local Disk, Redis, Memcached, APC, APCu, eAccelerator, XCache, and WinCache
+* Minify CSS, Minify JavaScript and Minify HTML with granular control
-* Minification of posts and pages and feeds
+* Minification of posts and pages and RSS feeds
-* Minification of inline, embedded or 3rd party JavaScript (with automated updates)
+* Minification of inline, embedded or 3rd party JavaScript with automated updates to assets
-* Minification of inline, embedded or 3rd party CSS (with automated updates)
+* Minification of inline, embedded or 3rd party CSS with automated updates to assets
+* Defer non critical CSS and Javascript for rendering pages faster than ever before
+* Defer offscreen images using Lazy Load to improve the user experience
 * Browser caching using cache-control, future expire headers and entity tags (ETag) with "cache-busting"
 * JavaScript grouping by template (home page, post page etc) with embed location control
 * Non-blocking JavaScript embedding
 * Import post attachments directly into the Media Library (and CDN)
+* Leverage our multiple CDN integrations to optimize images
 * WP-CLI support for cache purging, query string updating and more
-* Various security features
+* Various security features to help ensure website safety
-* Caching statistics for performance insights
+* Caching statistics for performance insights of any enabled feature
-* Extension framework for customization or extensibility e.g. New Relic, Cloudflare, WPML and more
+* Extension framework for customization or extensibility for Cloudflare, WPML and much more
 * Reverse proxy integration via Nginx or Varnish

-Improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.
+Speed up your site tremendously, and improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.

 == Frequently Asked Questions ==